 As part of the university’s commitment to expanding its global engagement along with furthering the safety and security of those on university travel, and in keeping with the university’s travel policies, the Global Safety and Security Assessment Committee (GSSAC) developed the following guidance related to travel that takes place prior to, during the course of, and/or immediately following a scheduled program but is not part of the program.
 This guidance is intended to enable the university to communicate with travelers if unexpected events or conditions create circumstances that might pose health or safety risks, even if the traveler is on a personal side trip.

 - Students participating in university travel are required to register their personal side travel in My Travel Plans via the Student Hub.

 - We recommend that travelers purchase travel insurance for all side trips to cover any unexpected disruptions or issues.
 Travelers must rely on their personal health and other insurances while on personal side trips, but may avail themselves of the university’s response program for country information, alerts, and to identify support resources.
-More information about insurance requirements
+More information about insurance requirements.

 - Personal side trips to high risk or sanctioned areas (as defined by Northeastern travel policies) are discouraged and are prohibited for N.U.in/Global Scholars/London Scholars participants, except when visiting family.

 In addition to the above, travelers are expected to adhere to the below program-specific guidance:

 - Travelers assume all personal responsibility and liability for leisure travel.